Introduction

 If the crop has only just started bolting, harvest usable leaves straight away.

-Herbs can be a little more forgiving.
+Herbs can be a bit more forgiving.
 Coriander may still give you usable leaves, flowers or developing seed.
 Rocket flowers are edible too, although they usually have a stronger flavour than the leaves.

 Leave a Few Plants for Pollinators